 Description

 The average city driver spends 6-14 minutes looking for a parking place, and in large cities, the time increases to 18-20 minutes.
 It is estimated that this time spent searching for a parking lot represents 30% of congestion on city streets.
 A Smart Parking System makes use of sensors or other technologies to determine the availability of parking lots in cities.
 This information can be shared with drivers, reducing the time spent looking for parking and thus reducing traffic congestion.
-Moreover, smart parking can be used to improve the usability at the parking place itself.
+Moreover, smart parking can be used to improve the usability of the parking place itself.

 (Shoup, 2007; Shoup, 2008; IBM, 2011)